betula/node-shared/docs/index.md

 Async context based Dependency Injection for Node.JS without pain with Dependency Injection Container, dependency registration, and configuration.

-- You can use it at any place of your application without rewrite your applications architecture or other preparations or initializations.
-- Each dependency can be class, function, or any another value, and plain JavaScript object too.
-- You can override your dependencies for organizing modules architecture, or unit testing without hack standard Node.JS require mechanism.
-- You can use TypeScript or JavaScript, with decorators or not.
-Different syntaxes for one mechanism.
-You can use the constructor to provide dependencies or not, as you wish.
-- You can create isolate context for multiple instances of your application (Dependency Injection scopes) with a different set of dependencies, overrides, and instances.

 <!--DOCUSAURUS_CODE_TABS-->

 <!--TypeScript with decorators-->